aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-text/manage-paragraph/_index.md

 8. Add the HTML file content in the read TextReader to the TextFrame's [ParagraphCollection](https://reference.aspose.com/slides/php-java/com.aspose.slides/paragraphcollection/).
 9. Save the modified presentation.

-This Java code is an implementation of the steps for importing HTML texts in paragraphs:
+This PHP code is an implementation of the steps for importing HTML texts in paragraphs:

 ```php
   // Create Empty presentation instance